 Table 1 shows that the majority of EC emissions are produced during the production of the material used to form the ballast layer.
 For the CBL, if the sand had been sourced off-site, the EC emissions for transport likely would have also been high due to the bulk volume of the sand.
 The use of the waste product to fill the geosynthetic for this case study has a huge sustainability advantage.
 Further research on the advantages of carbon off-setting, related to the use of waste to form the ballast layer, would also be highly interesting.

 Due to the nature of the GBL in its current form, it needs to be manufactured to size.
 Therefore, the parties need to agree on a panel layout.
 This panel layout becomes the official plan from which the material list is generated.
 The material list is formed for two sections: basin and side slope.
 Each panel has a corresponding number and length.
 The panels are also placed in a specific sequence such that the delivery schedule of the panels can be matched to the construction schedule, if required.
-It is also important to note for side-slope panels that additional length was added before and after the required length of side slope to cater to anchorage and toe support (Figure 5 on page 34).
+It is also important to note for side-slope panels that additional length was added before and after the required length of side slope to cater to anchorage and toe support (Figure 5).

 As the manufacturer produces the panels to size, it is important to ensure strict adherence to the design of the facility during the earthworks stage and to ensure that the deviations are kept within small tolerances.
 The consequences of large deviations are that the panels will not cover the full footprint of the liner at installation and that additional panels will need to be supplied.